 Why would a high-growth brand with unplanned success work with a 3PL?

 If a brand is in the position where they suddenly need to ship out thousands of additional orders from what they were expecting, a 3PL makes it easy to accommodate that demand.
 Some 3PLs have inventory forecasting tools that help merchants track inventory change and velocity over time and set up a proactive reorder point for each SKU to ensure there is always enough product on hand.

 Similarly, brands can leverage a 3PL’s multiple locations to spread risk in case of emergencies and have more units available even if they run out of inventory in one facility.

 4. What does a steady growth brand look like?

 Many brands experience gradual growth, where sales are fairly consistent but volume steadily increases over time.
-They might not have an overnight success story, but they see smaller spikes during the holidays, when they launch promotions, or from smaller scale coverage.
+They might not have an overnight success story, but they see smaller spikes during the holidays, when they launch flash sales, or as a result of smaller scale coverage.

 There may be a subscription component to the business that brings in recurring revenue, it might be a lifestyle brand that impacts consumers’ day-to-day, or even a company selling products for a niche group of people.
 This type of growth is calculated, picking up more traction over time.